vinnyrags/skeleton-crew/README.md

 ## Local Development with DDEV

 This project is fully compatible with DDEV for local WordPress development.
+After running `make setup`, the DDEV environment will be fully configured, including:

+- Project type set to `wordpress`.
+- Necessary WordPress dependencies installed via Composer.
+- Placeholder configuration files removed from the `/wp/` directory.

 Ensure you have [DDEV installed](https://ddev.readthedocs.io/en/latest/#installation) before running the setup.

 ---